stephaniefwagley/banana-potato/README.md

 # Personal Project
-##### I spend about two hours doing the Python for Everybody course every Monday and I watch different videos on YouTube.
+##### I spent about two hours doing the Python for Everybody course every Monday, which I now completed, and I watch different videos on YouTube.
 The amount of time watching coding videos on YouTube depends on what is covered in class that week and what I need help understanding.

 ![coursera1](https://user-images.githubusercontent.com/54415517/66276726-83abee00-e863-11e9-919b-98ee2f99498a.png)
 ![coursera3](https://user-images.githubusercontent.com/54415517/67257684-20bd7800-f45b-11e9-9db8-27afe01cdfa0.PNG)